OpMonTeam/OpMon-Archive/README.md

 ### Contact Us
 * jlppcprog@ntymail.com for bugs, lags or about the code
 * evandib@gmail.com for sprites, the graphics, design or graphics bugs
-* Ask a question in the "F.A.Q" section in this wiki
+* Ask a question in the "[Q&A](https://github.com/jlppc/OpMon/wiki/Q&A)" section in this wiki
 * [Discord server](https://discord.gg/XwyKFzh)
 <br>
 English is not our native language, but we do our best!
 If you see some errors, don't hesitate to tell us, so we won't make them again!